netskopeoss/NetskopeThreatLabsIOCs/Emotet/README.md

 ## Campaigns Analyzed by Netskope

+### 2023-03-22/

+* **README.md**: All the IOCs related to the Emotet analysis published at [Mar, 2023](https://www.netskope.com/blog/emotet-comeback-new-campaign-using-binary-padding-to-evade-detection)

 ### 2022-06-24/

 * **README.md**: All the IOCs related to an Emotet campaign analyzed in [Jun, 2022](https://www.netskope.com/blog/emotet-still-abusing-microsoft-office-macros).